 - Or as your crumble in the Avocado Strawberry Cheesecake in a cup.

-It stays fresh for one to two weeks in the fridge.
-But I would be surprised if it survives for more than one week!
+It stays fresh for one to two weeks when stored in an airtight container in the fridge or for up to 5 days at room temperature.
+But I would be surprised if it survives that long!

 - 1 cup unsweetened coconut shreds/flakes